Current AES Recipient Frequently Asked Questions

 AES Scholars who graduate with semester(s) of eligibility remaining may request to utilize those towards a degree-seeking graduate program.
 AES funds cannot be used towards another baccalaureate degree, post-baccalaureate, or graduate certificate.
-To request Graduate Usage, students must be in meeting the AES Requirements, enrollment must be continuous after undergraduate graduation, and students must receive approval from the AES Program prior to enrolling in graduate courses.
+To request Graduate Usage, students must be in meeting the AES Requirements, enrolment must be continuous after undergraduate graduation, and students must receive approval from the AES Program prior to enrolling in graduate courses.
 Complete the online Graduate Usage Form.

 No, we do not upgrade AES awards for students who perform well academically at UT Dallas.
 We encourage AES Scholars to seek other scholarship opportunities available at UT Dallas.

 No. The AES Program is a unique UT Dallas institutional scholarship.

 Unfortunately, the AES Program cannot award additional semesters of eligibility beyond the eight originally offered to AES recipients even if students take less than 15 unique UT Dallas hours per semester.